ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/executable.md

 The source property stores the current state of the executable

-In the EnittyFramework executable this property holds the `IQueryable`.
+In the EntityFramework executable this property holds the `IQueryable`.
 In the `MongoExecutable` it is the `DbSet<T>` or the `IAggregateFluent<T>`. `Source` is deliberately read-only.
 If you have a custom implementation of `IExecutable` and you want to set the `Source`, you should create a method that returns a new executable with the new source